contours/alignment/README.md

 ----
 `prepare-transcript.py`

-Prepares a transcript JSON file for use with [react-transcript-player](https://github.com/contours/react-transcript-player) , adding a link to the audio file, titlecasing speakers' names, and fixing issues in speech timings, e.g.: `./prepare-transcript.py out/u-0080/transcript.json`
+Prepares a transcript JSON file for use with [react-transcript-player](https://github.com/contours/react-transcript-player) , adding a link to the audio file, titlecasing speakers' names, and fixing issues in speech timings.